maiah/box/README.md

 gone
 =======

-Not really a programming language that compiles to Go binary.
+Programming language (that doesn't really exists) that compiles to Go binary.

 NOTE: Currently in experimental stage!
 Needs to have a real parser and lexer.
 Currently it just uses the dumb find-replace method to translate the code to a valid Go source code.